Unraveling Gluon TMDs in $J/\psi$ and Pion production at the EIC: Introduction

 In this article, we present a calculation of azimuthal asymmetries in the almost back-to-back electroproduction of $J/\psi$ and $\pi^{\pm}$ in the process of $e+p\rightarrow e+ J/\psi+\pi^{\pm}+X$.
 TMD factorization is applicable in processes where two scales are involved.
-In this process, the hard scale is provided by the virtuality {of} the photon, and the soft scale is provided by the total transverse momentum of the $J/\psi$-pion pair, which is small, as they are almost back-to-back \cite{Kishore:2019fzb}.
-Another advantage is that only the WW type gluon TMDs contribute in this process \cite{DAlesio:2019qpk}.
+In this process, the hard scale is provided by the virtuality of the photon, and the soft scale is provided by the total transverse momentum of the $J/\psi$-pion pair, which is small, as they are almost back-to-back \cite{Kishore:2019fzb}.
+Another advantage is that only the WW-type gluon TMDs contribute to this process \cite{DAlesio:2019qpk}.
 We present the analysis using a TMD factorization framework, considering both unpolarized and transversely polarized proton targets.
 We use NRQCD to estimate the $J/\psi$ production.
+In the back-to-back $J/\psi$-pion kinematical configuration, the quarkonium is produced with large transverse momentum.
+We use NRQCD factorization in terms of LDMEs, and did not include the effect of initial and final state radiations \cite{Echevarria:2024idp}; which is a topic for a separate publication.
+In fact, for such processes, TMD shape functions have not been calculated yet by a matching procedure.
+Our aim here is to provide numerical estimates of the asymmetries at leading order, in the kinematics of the upcoming EIC.
 We primarily focus on the calculation of azimuthal asymmetries like $\cos2\phi_T$, $\cos2(\phi_T-\phi_{\perp})$, and $\sin(\phi_S-\phi_T)$.
 These asymmetries help us to probe the linearly polarized and Sivers gluon TMDs.
 As described above, the $J/\psi$ and $\pi^\pm$ have almost equal and opposite transverse momenta in the transverse plane.
 In this kinematics, the total transverse momentum of the system $q_T$ is much smaller than the individual transverse momentum of the final particle $K_\perp$ $i.e.~|\bm q_T| \ll |\bm K_\perp|$.
 This article is organized as follows: in section \ref{sec2}, we outline the kinematics and formalism of $J/\psi$ and $\pi^\pm$ production.
 Section \ref{sec3} describes the azimuthal asymmetries along with upper bounds and Gaussian parametrizations of the gluon TMDs.
 Subsequently, section \ref{sec4}, {presents} the numerical results.
 Finally, we conclude in section \ref{sec5}.